 .model QMOD NPN level=1 BF=90

-*** control starts here
+*** Control block starts here

 .control